BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Evaluation

-For models, we focus on evaluating LLMs because others non-LLMs are much smaller and is trivial scale efficiently with our network-based multicast.
-Specifically, we choose Llama-2\,7B, 70\,B and Llama-3\,8B, a widely used model family, with model sizes that can fit into a single GPU (7\,B and 8\,B) for each instance and require multiple GPUs (70\,B) for a serving instance.
-The minimal number of GPUs used for the 70\,B model is 4.
+For models, we focus on evaluating LLMs because other non-LLMs are much smaller and trivially scale efficiently with {\sys}.
+Specifically, we choose Llama3-8B, Mistral-24B and Qwen2.5-72B, all are popular LLM models with high accuracy.
+Since {\sys} is only sensitive to the model size, we may omit the detailed model family name and only uses their sizes in the following description for simplicity.
+For small model (8B), it only needs one GPU per instance while for 72\,B models the minimal number of GPUs used by one instance is 4.